orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

 ----------

-The objectives of the Orthanc ecosystem is to share technical knowledge about :ref:`DICOM <dicom-guide>`, and to foster scientific collaborations in medical imaging by subscribing to the `open-science paradigm <https://en.wikipedia.org/wiki/Open_science>`__.
-To this end, Orthanc is provided as free and open-source software to the benefit of the worldwide community of medical imaging.
+The objectives of the Orthanc ecosystem is to share technical knowledge about :ref:`DICOM <dicom-guide>`, to build a consistent platform for developing medical imaging software, and to foster scientific collaborations in medical imaging by subscribing to the `open-science paradigm
+<https://en.wikipedia.org/wiki/Open_science>`__.
+To this end, Orthanc
+is provided as free and open-source software to the benefit of the worldwide community of medical imaging.

 In order to support this objective of global knowledge sharing, the Orthanc project enforces reciprocity.
 If someone finds Orthanc useful